 I got a second quote for $2500 without covers for a 3×4 inch size.
 It’s worth it to get multiple quotes because I found a 25% difference in the price.

 The answer to this question depends on your home and what type of foundation you have.
 It also depends on what kinds of foundation problems you’ve had.
-If you live in a place like Texas, where foundation problems are a regular thing the investment in gutters can be worth it.
+If you live in a place like Texas, where foundation problems are a regular thing the investment in gutters can be worth it to prevent structural damage to your home.